SumitJadiya/basicAuthSystem/README.md

 #### Token [https://jwt.io/introduction]

 -   most private thing for a developer.
 -   Expire the token after some amount of time
 -   Token part -> Header, Payload, Signature
 -   Library used - jsonwebtoken

 #### Protecting the route (using token)

 -   use middleware
 -   check for token presence
 -   verify the token
 -   extract info from payload
 -   next()

 #### Steps to write custom middleware

 middleware/auth.js

+#### Handle cookie

+-   Need to use cookie-parser library
+-   define this library as middleware